Lower Back Protocol with Fascial Release

 Why This Protocol Works

 This protocol combines myofascial release with targeted muscle work and relaxing strokes to address multiple layers of tension.
 By focusing on the nervous system and fascia, as well as muscles, this protocol can reduce inflammation and improve circulation.
 The slow, intentional strokes encourage the tissues to release and reset, which often leads to lasting relief.
-After a few days of being treated the client will know what percentage of relief is permanent and how much we will have to revisit with another session and with self-care.
+After a few days of being treated the client will know what percentage of relief is permanent and how much we will have to revisit with another session and with at-home self-care.

 Practical Tips for Managing Lower Back Pain at Home